TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 I don't intend for anyone to see this project anyways, I'm just an idiot that doesn't know how to use GitHub and decided to click some buttons, and now I'm here.
 Could I have made a private copy of this repo for myself?
 Probably.
 Do I know how?
 Nope.
 I already did pushes/pulls with this repo, so there's no going back (I'm lazy).
 If anyone is reading this, I'm sorry lmao.

+Also, I'm not an OpenAI glazer, I would totally use Claude for coding, but I'm too lazy.
+Also, Codex is already in my IDE, so I don't feel like changing it.
+If Antropic releases a better competitor to Realtime, this project will become pointless.

 ## Full Disclosure

 Just like the original author, I only work on this project in my spare time.
 I'm also not the world greatest programmer, so I used Codex to help with the recreation of this project.
 I'm pretty new to Raspberry Pi's, so I'm still learning everything about them.
 I also am very new to Linux, since I was raised using Windows.
 I apologize if anything in here is worded incorrectly.